50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The float property in CSS3 specifies whether an element should float to the left or right of its container, allowing text and other elements to wrap around it.
-The clear property, on the other hand, controls the behaviour of elements adjacent to floated elements, specifying whether they should be allowed to float alongside them or not.
+The clear property, on the other hand, controls the behavior of elements adjacent to floated elements, specifying whether they should be allowed to float alongside them or not.
+Floats are commonly used for layout purposes, while clear ensures that elements are properly aligned and do not overlap or interfere with floated elements.

 65. Explain the concept of CSS specificity and how it affects the application of styles.